-So far in this series of virtual assistant interviews, we have talked to Janet Barclay, who specializes in blog support, Angel Lebak, who focuses on social media marketing, and Ruth Martin of Maplewood Virtual Assistance.
+So far, in this series of virtual assistant interviews, we have talked to Janet Barclay, who specializes in website support, Angel Lebak, who focuses on social media marketing, and Ruth Martin, who provides general business support.
 Today we’re talking with Tess Strand.

-Like many VAs, I was already working with clients for some time in an administrative business support capacity, from a distance, before I knew there even was a virtual assistant industry.
-I contracted with my first client, an independent consultant to the publishing industry in New York, in mid-2005 so it’s been about six years.
+TS: Like many VAs, I was already working with clients for some time in an administrative business support capacity, from a distance, before I knew there even was a virtual assistant industry.
+I contracted with my first client, an independent consultant to the publishing industry in New York, in mid-2005.

-After I’d been in business for about a year I started to experience the inevitable issues and growing pains that come along with operating a service business.
-I started looking online for a place to ask questions – about client relations in particular.
-Through the course of my research I discovered that there was this emerging industry around virtual service providers.
+After I’d been in business for about a year, I started to experience the inevitable issues and growing pains that come along with operating a service business.
+I started looking online for a place to ask questions about client relations in particular.
+Through my research, I discovered that there was this emerging industry around virtual service providers.

-After joining a few other sites for VAs that did not offer the collaboration and sense of community I had hoped to find I saw it as an opportunity to start an online network where I could create and curate the atmosphere and experience based on my vision of what would be an ideal community website.
-I also found it a neat platform for exploring and sharing my own business philosophies, even as those philosophies were themselves emerging.
+I joined a few other sites for VAs, but they did not offer the collaboration and sense of community I had hoped for.
+So, I saw that as an opportunity to start an online network.
+I could create and curate the atmosphere and experience based on my vision of an ideal community website.
+It was a neat platform for exploring and sharing my own business philosophies, even as those philosophies were emerging.

-The Virtual Assistant Forums community has about 6,500 active memberships at this time with members from literally all over the world.
-The majority of our members are in the United States, Canada, the UK, and Australia but we also have virtual assistant members hailing from France, Spain, Greece, Egypt, Israel, Scotland, Ireland, even Kenya and the Caribbean Islands, just to name a few.
+The Virtual Assistant Forums community has about 6,500 active memberships at this time, with members from literally all over the world.
+The majority of our members are in the United States, Canada, the UK, and Australia.
+But we also have virtual assistant members from France, Spain, Greece, Egypt, Israel, Scotland, Ireland, Kenya and the Caribbean Islands!

-But any business owner basing this investment in their business on price alone is going to get what they pay for.
-That applies to VAs in North America or Europe too, by the way.
+But, any business owner basing this investment in their business on price alone will get what they pay for.
+That applies to VAs in North America or Europe, too, by the way.
 Location isn’t really the issue – it’s work quality.
-Ultimately, I’d advise a business owner to get the best help they can afford but to first look carefully at what they’re hoping to achieve by working with a virtual assistant and make their decision accordingly.
-If the goal is to outsource automated tasks with little room for error, that’s very different from outsourcing something like marketing collateral or customer service and communications, for example, where a less than ideal result could at best be an expensive mistake; at worst, disastrous or damaging to the company image
+Ultimately, I’d advise a business owner to get the best help they can afford.
+But first, they should look carefully at what they’re hoping to achieve by working with a virtual assistant.
+Then, make their decision accordingly.
+If the goal is to outsource automated tasks with little room for error, that’s very different from outsourcing marketing collateral, customer service, or communications.
+In the latter three, a less than ideal result could at best be an expensive mistake; at worst, disastrous or damaging to the company image.

-My favorite quote to share with business owners considering investing in a virtual assistant comes from a perhaps unlikely source: an American oil well firefighter named Red Adair who said, “If you think it’s expensive to hire a professional to do the job, wait until you hire an amateur.”
+My favorite quote to share with those considering a virtual assistant comes from an unlikely source: an American oil well firefighter named Red Adair who said, “If you think it’s expensive to hire a professional to do the job, wait until you hire an amateur.”
 I think that pretty much sums it up.

-Although membership at Virtual Assistant Forums is intended for virtual service providers and the information is curated to support people in that particular business sector, VAs do face the same business challenges as any other entrepreneur.
-Discussion on the forums touches on every aspect of business development from startup to marketing to website coding to client relations, etc. and 99% of the information on the site is freely available to anyone who lands there.
+Membership at Virtual Assistant Forums is intended for virtual service providers.
+The information is curated to support people in that particular business sector.
+However, VAs face the same business challenges as any other entrepreneur.
+Discussion on the forums touches on every aspect of business development, from startup to marketing to website coding to client relations.
+Almost all of the information on the site is freely available to anyone who visits.

 The community itself is also a great resource for business owners who are interested in working with a virtual assistant in two ways:

 Second, the forums themselves offer a truly unique opportunity for clients to vet prospective virtual assistants by locating their posts.
-You can tell a lot about a service provider by the way they interact with their peers and the truly service-oriented and professional VAs do tend to stand out in an online community setting.
+You can tell a lot about service providers by the way they interact with their peers.
+The truly service-oriented and professional VAs do tend to stand out in an online community setting.

-My initial interest in the virtual assistant industry came about because I was a service provider experiencing that side of the business, but as the forums grew and my experience as a business owner changed to include outsourcing from time to time I began to see things from the client’s perspective as well.
-I’ve contracted a number of virtual assistants myself, especially in the last few years, and I take that experience with me to the Virtual Assistant Information blog where I evangelize the VA industry and teach clients how to find, hire, and work with VAs.
+My initial interest in the virtual assistant industry came about because I was a service provider experiencing that side of the business.
+But as the forums grew and my experience as a business owner changed to include outsourcing, I began to see things from the client’s perspective.
+I’ve contracted several virtual assistants myself, and I use that experience in the Virtual Assistant Information blog.
+I ‘evangelize’ the VA industry and teach clients how to find, hire, and work with VAs.

-The best information about working with virtual assistants is usually written by the virtual assistants themselves.
+The virtual assistants themselves usually write the best information about working with virtual assistants.
 Who better to teach you how to make the most of the investment?
 That’s why the Virtual Assistant Information blog regularly features guest articles – all authored by professional virtual assistants.
-Most of the writers we publish also write at their own business blogs about how clients can best make use of virtual assistance.

-I’m probably not supposed to say ‘Virtual Assistant Forums’ but honestly, I love seeing and having a part in directing the growth and energy there.
-The community there is simply awesome – these business owners collaborate, which should come as no surprise since that’s what good virtual assistants do.
-And with so many dedicated virtual service providers stretching and growing their businesses together it is simply a great environment to be a part of.
+I’m probably not supposed to say ‘Virtual Assistant Forums,’ but honestly, I love seeing and having a part in directing the growth and energy there.
+The community there is awesome.
+These business owners collaborate, which should come as no surprise since that’s what good virtual assistants do.
+And, with so many dedicated virtual service providers stretching and growing their businesses together, it is simply a great environment to be a part of.